-According to the American Heart Association guidelines, men should have no more than 9 teaspoons (36 g) of added sugar per day, and women should have no more than 6 teaspoons (24 g).
+According to the American Heart Association guidelines, men should have no more than nine teaspoons (36g) of added sugar per day, and women should have no more than six teaspoons (24g).
 In addition to reducing your intake of sugar-sweetened beverages, there are other easy ways to reduce added sugar throughout your day.

 Cut the syrup in your coffee drink in half.
 One pump of flavored coffee syrup contains 5 grams of sugar.
-A medium-size drink has 4 pumps.
+A medium-size drink has four pumps.
 That’s 20 grams of sugar to start your day!
-Ask for two pumps and you will cut your morning sugar intake in half.
+Ask for two pumps and you will cut your morning sugar intake in half!

 Add the sugar to your cereal.
 Gain control over what you eat, and add your own sugar to breakfast cereal.
-Frosted cereals have about 15 gram of sugar per 1 cup serving.
-One cup of plain corn flakes sprinkled with 1 teaspoon of sugar has only 4.2 grams of added sugar.
+Frosted cereals have about 15 grams of sugar per cup.
+One cup of plain corn flakes sprinkled with one teaspoon of sugar has only 4.2 grams of added sugar.

 Flavor your own yogurt.
 Some flavored, low-fat yogurts contain 20 to 30 grams of sugar, and about half of this is added.
 Choose plain, non-fat Greek yogurt and mix in 1 teaspoon of honey for under 13 grams of total sugar.